 All tags you apply will be available in Deepgram’s usage and billing data, which powers the Console usage/billing charts and CSV exports.

-You can also use the API directly to list tags used in the usage fields or billing fields endpoints, or group/filter on tags in the usage breakdown or billing breakdown endpoints.
+You can also use the API directly to list tags used in the usage fields endpoint, or group/filter on tags in the usage breakdown or billing breakdown endpoints.

 Best practices